ingadhoc/account-invoicing/account_invoice_change_currency/README.rst

 Account Invoice Change Currency
 ===============================

-This module replace original odoo wizard for changing currency on an invoice with serveral
+This module adds a wizard for changing currency on invoices.
-improovements:

-* Preview and allow to change the rate thats is going to be used:
+It allows you to preview and change the rate thats is going to be used.
-* Log the currency change on the chatter
+It also logs the currency change on the chatter.
-* Add this functionality to supplier invoices

 Installation
 ============